Everything you need to know to deploy an application using a Docker image on Koyeb.

-You can give it a try with an HTTP debug server and deploy the
+You can give it a try with the Koyeb Demo App and deploy the

 latest version of the

 To connect to your private registry, the Koyeb platform needs to be able to access the registry and you will need to create a secret with the login information for your registry.
-We use secrets to store these credentials and provide an easy-to-use form in the app and service creation views to automatically create a secret with the right format.
+We provide an easy-to-use form in the app and service creation views to automatically create a secret with the right format.
 If you need to use a provider not listed in these views or need to create the secret manually, check our Private Container Registry Secrets documentation.

-Once your Service is deployed, you are redirected to the service view.
-Your service is accessible:
+Once your Service is deployed, you are redirected to the service page and can access your application: